 - Discover the reasons and triggers for your addiction.

 - Practice coping skills to help you effectively deal with future temptations.

-If you feel like you need to completely escape your current environment in which you are using and put all of your energy into recovery, then an inpatient care program is the right choice for you.
+If you feel like you need to completely escape your current using environment and put all of your energy into recovery, an inpatient care program is the right choice for you.
 Inpatient programs involve staying for a predetermined amount of time at a treatment facility where you will receive around-the-clock care while living in a completely sober environment.